ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mongodb/automate_setup_pulumi.md

 Resources:
     + 13 to create
 ```
+You will be prompted to update the stack.
 Select yes to create the stack.
 Once successfully completed, you can ssh to the instance using the 'public_ip' or 'public_dns' property.

 Execute the following script to get the private key to SSH to the new instance
 ```bash